edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-09-11-better-new-hire-onboarding.md

 Be like those companies and clarify crucial information ahead of time.
 A week is good.
 For higher-level employees, more time may be necessary.

-{% asset 'blog/2019-09-11-better-new-hire-onboarding01.svg'
-  alt='New Hire Onboarding Starts Before Day 1' @inline %}
+{% svg '/assets/svg/blog/2019-09-11-better-new-hire-onboarding01.svg' alt='New Hire Onboarding Starts Before Day 1' %}

 ### 3. Break down each block of information and assign it